 Marijuana.
 CBD.
 Weed.
 Pot.
 Ganja.
 Devil’s Lettuce.
 It’s remarkable that a single plant can have so many monikers, and so many medicinal uses.
-Kelay Trentham, a Registered Dietitian Nutritionist and Board Certified Specialist in Oncology Nutrition, spoke at OCRA’s Ovarian Cancer National Conference this year about how medical cannabis can be used in the treatment of ovarian cancer.
+Kelay Trentham, a Registered Dietitian Nutritionist and Board Certified Specialist in Oncology Nutrition, spoke at OCRA’s Ovarian Cancer National Conference last year about how medical cannabis can be used in the treatment of ovarian cancer.
 Here’s what she shared.

 Cannabis is a plant from the Cannabaceae family and it has been used medicinally since before written history.
 Its first recorded use can be traced back 3,500 years ago in Egypt and in 1st and 2nd century China, though it was only introduced to western medicine in the 1840’s as an antidote to rabies.
 In 1937, it was effectively banned in the U.S. via a very high tax, and in 1970, cannabis was given Schedule 1 classification indicating “high risk abuse, with no accepted medical use.”